oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

-If the resource owner denies the access request or if the request fails for reasons other than a missing or invalid redirect URI, the authorization server informs the client by adding the following parameters to the query component of the redirect URI as described by {{query-string-serialization}}:
+If the resource owner denies the access request or if the request fails for reasons other than a missing or invalid redirect URI, the authorization server informs the client by redirecting the user agent to the redirect URI and adding the following parameters to the query component of the redirect URI as described by {{query-string-serialization}}: